yf-liu/yf-liu.github.io/_posts/2018-11-15-Berry-phase/2018-11-15-Berry-phase.md

 <img src = "https://raw.githubusercontent.com/yf-liu/yf-liu.github.io/master/_posts/2018-11-15-Berry-phase/assets/normal_sphere.png" width="50%">

-where $S^2 \backslash S$ denotes the surface with the same area as $S'$ but whose normal points out of the sphere $S^2$.
+where $S^2 \backslash S$ denotes the surface with the same area as $S ^ \prime$ but whose normal points out of the sphere $S^2$.
 The Berry phase of a loop is unique even using the different coordinates.

 $$
 (4 \pi k - k \Omega (\mathbf{C}) ) \mod 2\pi = (- k \Omega (\mathbf{C}) ) \mod 2\pi \\